St. Louis real estate inventory in April 2021 nearly half of what it was a year ago

-When it comes to price, the median listing price in the St. Louis area is $266,000 dollars.
+When it comes to price, the median listing price in the St. Louis area is $266,000.
 Listing prices are up 13.5% this April compared to last April.

+Vickey Harper walked into St. Louis’ hottest housing market in recent memory.

+“Are we looking for a unicorn?
+Because it almost feels like it,” she said.

 Nationwide, the median home price for active listings grew by 17.2% over last year and reached $375,000 in April.
 The median listing price of $375,000 is a new all-time high.